 [H2] Application to Employees’ Contribution to Satisfaction Ratings

 An example can demonstrate the calculations.
 Exhibit 16.2 shows the satisfaction of patients with teams of providers.
-The purpose of analysis is to examine the satisfaction associated with each member of the team.
+The purpose of the analysis is to examine the satisfaction associated with each member of the team.
 Exhibit 16.2 shows the team’s data.
 This data can be arranged in two ways, depending on whether we are interested in the impact of the physicians or the nurses.
 In exhibit 16.2, the table on the left shows two strata, in which the impact of nurses on complaints can be studied.
 In the table on the right of exhibit 16.2, the nurses are considered covariates, and physician’s impact on complaints can be studied.

 [INSERT EXHIBIT]